Johann Georg Büsch

 Key Achievements

-- Established teaching methods that integrated mathematical theory with practical commercial applications
+- Established pedagogical approaches that integrated theoretical mathematics with practical economic applications

 Did You Know?